Joint Operating Agreement

 purpose of the agreement

 The purpose of this agreement is to determine the operational procedures regarding the review of services for which payment may be made.
-This agreement will define the relationship between the parties to exchange information and data about CMS’ efforts to promote quality healthcare services for Medicare beneficiaries and to determine if services provided to Medicare beneficiaries are medically necessary, appropriate, and meet professionally recognized standards of care.
+This agreement will define the relationship between the parties to exchange information and data about the efforts of the Centers for Medicare & Medicaid Services (CMS) to promote quality healthcare services for people who are on Medicare and to determine if services provided to Medicare patients are medically necessary, appropriate, and meet professionally recognized standards of care.

-The entities that are required to have a JOA are the Medicare Administrative Contractor (MAC), the Unified Program Integrity Contractor (UPIC), the Zone Program Integrity Contractor (ZPIC), and the Qualified Independent Contractor (QIC).
+The entities that are required to have a Joint Operating Agreement ( JOA) are the Medicare Administrative Contractor (MAC), the Unified Program Integrity Contractor (UPIC), the Zone Program Integrity Contractor (ZPIC), and the Qualified Independent Contractor (QIC).

 Quality Improvement Organizations are authorized to perform Medicare peer review as defined in Titles XI and XVIII of the Social Security Act (here in after referred to as the Act).
 This authorization is made effective through the QIO’s contract with CMS.
 Regulations at 42 CFR 476.80, requires a QIO to maintain a Joint Operating Agreement (JOA) with each Medicare Contractor processing cases it reviews.
 The JOA must reflect mutually agreeable conditions necessary for data exchange requirements in recognitions of the unique capabilities/requirements of each party.